Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

 \section{Background}

 This section provides background information for understanding recent fault injection and side-channel attacks.
-We provide an overview of SoCs and common mobile security mechanisms, including TEEs, secure boot, key management systems, and full-disk and file-based encryption.
+In summary, we provide an overview of mobile SoCs and widely deployed hardware-assisted security mechanisms, including TEEs, secure boot, key management systems, and full-disk and file-based encryption.